rahmin/developer-start/README.md

 # lightweight Good Eggs setup

 Download and install everything you need to make a new Good Eggs machine work.
+Xcode not required.

 ## instructions

 1. `wget https://raw.github.com/goodeggs/developer-start/master/setup.sh`
-2. download `Command Line Tools for Xcode` (you don't need Xcode itself!) at https://developer.apple.com/downloads/
+2. download [Command Line Tools for Xcode](https://developer.apple.com/downloads/) (**you don't need Xcode itself!**)
 3. modify the git config username and password in the script. (or figure out how to automate this and send me a pull request!)
 4. `sh ./setup.sh`
 5. there is no step 5

+## featuring

+- [homebrew](http://brew.sh/) Friendly Mac package manager
+- [homebrew-cask](https://github.com/phinze/homebrew-cask) Download, install, configure, and update GUI apps using homebrew
+- [nvm](https://github.com/creationix/nvm) For multiple node.js versions
+- [rbenv](https://github.com/sstephenson/rbenv) For multiple ruby versions